alexeagleson/nextjs-fullstack-app-template/README.app.md

 If you want to align with this step of the tutorial, clone the [repository](https://github.com/alexeagleson/nextjs-fullstack-app-template) and use `git checkout 3c4cf387cfd9112fe26c5dd268c293d7c1c00f5f`.

-## Planning (Back-End)
+## Back End Planning

-Now that we have the visual aspect of the application essentially feature complete (that we know of at this stage) it's time to move onto the back-end.
+Now that we have the visual aspect of the application essentially feature complete (that we know of at this stage) it's time to move onto the back end.

 The great thing about Next.js is that it really is a complete full stack solution.
 Because pages are rendered on the server, obviously that means you have access to a server environment, and that means you can securely do things like access your database directly without needing to expose credentials to the client browser.

-The primary vehicles that Next.js uses to do this depends on whether your back-end functions are designed to provide data directly to pages being rendered, or if they are standard APIs that simply return data to any source in any shape (usually JSON, but not necessarily).
+The primary vehicles that Next.js uses to do this depends on whether your back end functions are designed to provide data directly to pages being rendered, or if they are standard APIs that simply return data to any source in any shape (usually JSON, but not necessarily).

 For the former, pages, we would use [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) and for the latter we use [API routes](https://nextjs.org/docs/api-routes/introduction).